connorrothschild/v3/content/posts/do-something-else.md

 **Work is the most important thing we do.** Not in the late-capitalism/workaholic-father type of way, but in the sense that you spend the majority of your day doing it.
 Every (week)day, you spend between 8 and 10 hours on work, and so you *cannot overstate* how important work is.
 If you dislike your work, you're unlikely to enjoy your life.
 All this to say, make the decisions you make about work *intentionally* and not because of pressure, prestige, or anything else.

-## Big/little fish/pond

-Cog in the machine vs. running the machine yourself.

 ## Fulfillment

+In 2019, [AngelList](https://angel.co/) and [Blind](https://www.teamblind.com/) surveyed 11,000 employees across FAANG and various startups, asking about job satisfaction and the factors that influence it.
+Their findings? **Employees at startups were much happier than their FAANG counterparts.**

+<InlineImage src='post/do-something-else/startup-faang-satisfaction.png' alt="A bar graph showing higher rates of job satisfaction among startup employees compared to FAANG employees."></InlineImage>

+Data on early-career consultants in non-technical fields is harder to come by, but generally employees are [relatively satisfied despite the long hours](https://poetsandquants.com/2017/09/10/job-satisfaction-rates-at-top-consulting-firms/3/).
+Many consultants, however, do quit their job and pursue [independent consulting](https://hbr.org/2019/07/why-consultants-quit-their-jobs-to-go-independent), where they tend to be [happier](https://www.consultancy.uk/news/12795/independent-management-consultants-are-happier-and-half-earn-more).

+And so there might be a tradeoff between prestige and satisfaction within these high-profile organizations.
+Definitely in tech, and perhaps in other spaces, work can be *better paying* but *less fulfilling*.

+There could be many reasons for this, but I suspect a large one is **structure**.
 Taking a job at a big tech or big consulting company means you're subject to their structure.
 More often than not, the organizations have narrowly defined roles due to their massive size.
 As such, you assume whatever role they give you, with perhaps a little wiggle room.
 Some like this scope of work.
 For others, it can be stifling.
 It can come at the expense of your creativity and feel as if you have little room to grow.

 The "something else" jobs, by contrast, are probably more variegated.
 To feel fulfilled, I think a job needs two things: 1) work that is *in line with your passions*, and 2) work that is *commensurate with your capacity*.